EnergeniousE/MgC-user-documentation/glossary/definitions.md

-# Abbreviations and technical terminology
+a# Abbreviations and technical terminology

 serves as a comprehensive reference for abbreviations and technical terms used throughout the MgC platform.
 Understanding these terms is essential for navigating the tool effectively and interpreting results accurately.